 Board members are chosen for their expertise in developing and implementing community organizing strategies.
 Our Board consists of both environmental professionals and community activists.
 The Board meets four times per year to approve our budget, three-year annual plans, and to make major policy and program decisions.

-landed in Maine following college to work with Toxics Action Center.
+Harris Parnell landed in Maine following college to work with Toxics Action Center.
 After moving around Massachusetts, Manhattan, and Michigan organizing and fundraising on public interest issues, she made her way back to Maine to rejoin the staff of Toxics Action as the Maine State Director for two years.
 She went on to work with the Maine League of Young Voters, Maine Initiatives, and now works with a Maine philanthropist.
-Harris recently relocated to Cambridge, Massachusetts.
+Harris recently relocated to Washington, D.C.

 Johanna Neumann is the Donor Development Director for The Public Interest Network where she works with Environment America and U.S. PIRG to help those organizations build meaningful lifelong relationships with their top supporters.
 Prior to moving into her current role, she was the New England Regional Director for Environment America, the State Director for the consumer advocacy group Maryland PIRG, and a community organizer with Toxics Action Center.
 Johanna lives in Amherst, Massachusetts.